 The surname Carss was first found in Perthshire (Gaelic: Siorrachd Pheairt) former county in the present day Council Area of Perth and Kinross, located in central Scotland, where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

 Early History of the Carss family

-Another 167 words (12 lines of text) covering the years 1206 and 1410 are included under the topic Early Carss History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Carss research.
+Another 87 words (6 lines of text) covering the years 1206 and 1410 are included under the topic Early Carss History in all our PDF Extended History products and printed products wherever possible.

 Carss Spelling Variations

 It is only in the last few hundred years that rules have developed and the process of spelling according to sound has been abandoned.
 Scottish names from before that time tend to appear under many different spelling variations.
 Carss has been spelled Carse, Carss, Cars, Carsey and others.

 Early Notables of the Carss family (pre 1700)